 Explores how restorative justice works to build community and restore relationships and speak to harm.
 Also examines how perspectives and understanding have changed in addressing both victims and perpetrators of crime and violence.

 Return to the Earth

 See how MCC's Return to the Earth study guide helped a Kansas Mennonite church embark on their own journey of education and reconciliation.

 A film by noted producer/filmmaker Rachel Libert that tells the story of three crime victims on an emotional journey toward healing and recovery.
 Beyond Conviction follows participants in Pennsylvania’s Mediation Program for Crimes of Severe Violence and includes interviews with Lorraine Stutzman Amstutz and Howard Zehr.
 Available through Tied to the Tracks production company.

 Conflict in the Church

 A two-part video.
 "Division or Diversity" (10 min.) shows how conflict can be used to strengthen a congregation.
 "Living with Conflict" (30 min.) features three hypothetical congregations wrestling with process and power issues.
 Accompanied by a study guide.
 Also available in Spanish (Conflicto en la Iglesia).
-Contact your regional MCC office for availability.
+View online or Contact your regional MCC office for availability.